2024 Boat Permit Information

 Any and all small craft used at the Boulder Reservoir must have an annual permit.
 Small craft permits (non-motorized craft used outside the swim area: canoes, kayaks, SUP - inflatable or standard, kite boards, etc.) are available for purchase online only.

 Permit stickers will be applied directly to your watercraft by the boat inspector when you first bring your watercraft to the Reservoir for use.
-Permit stickers will be at the Reservoir, April 1st, under the name used to purchase permits.
+Permit stickers will be at the Reservoir under the name used to purchase permits.
 Please bring your watercraft with you as we will not give out permit sticker(s).

 Power and Sailboat Permits

-• No new applications will be accepted until February 7, 2024; we do not accept applications at any other time.
+• No new applications will be accepted until February 5, 2025; we do not accept applications at any other time.
 The link will be posted here, once live.
 Permits are sold based on availability.
+No permits will be sold after May 4th.

 • We will not be accepting applications for any Class 5 powerboats, and no new class 5 permits will be issued.
 Only renewals will be allowed for class 5 boats, for the existing boat.
 Class 5 permits include pontoon boats, house boats, cabin cruisers and boats with ballasts (including removable ballasts).
 Please see ANS protocol for further definition of a Class 5 watercraft.